dpEmu/dpEmu/docs/usage.rst

 call the method for you.

-AI runner system
+ML runner system
 ^^^^^^^^^^^^^^^^

-The AI runner system, or simply runner, is a system which is used for running multiple AI models simultaneously with distinct filter error parameters by using multithreading.
-After running all the models with all wanted parameter combinations the system returns a ``pandas.DataFrame`` object which can later be used for visualizing the results.
+The ML runner system, or simply runner, is a system which is used for running multiple machine learning models simultaneously with distinct filter error parameters by using multithreading.
+After running all the models with all desired parameter combinations the system returns a ``pandas.DataFrame`` object which can be used for visualizing the results.

-The runner needs to be given the following values when it is run: train data, test data, a preprocessor, an error generation tree, a list of error parameters, a list of AI models and their parameters and a boolean about whether to use interactive mode or not.
+The runner needs to be given the following values when it is run: train data, test data, a preprocessor, an error generation tree, a list of error parameters, a list of ML models and their parameters and a boolean indicating whether or not to use interactive mode.

 Train data and test data
 """"""""""""""""""""""""
-These are the original train data and test data which will be given to the AI models.
-A value ``None`` can also be passed to the runner if there is no train data.
+These are the original train data and test data which will be given to the ML models.
+A ``None`` value can also be passed to the runner if there is no training data.

 Preprocessor
 """"""""""""